Everything you need to know about August rail industrial action

 What is happening about the London Underground?

-London Overground and the Elizabeth Line are unaffected by the planned industrial action.
-But routes that offer alternatives to strike-hit national rail routes, such as Stratford, Walthamstow Central and Ealing Broadway to central London, are likely to be especially busy during the walk-out by RMT members,
+The Underground, the London Overground and the Elizabeth Line are unaffected by the planned industrial action.
+But some routes that offer alternatives to rail services hit by industrial action, such as in south London, may be busier than normal.

 Why were the July and August dates chosen?